billynewport/datasurface/docs/DataContainers.md

 * Owned by an infrastructure vendor
 * Physically located in one or more InfrastructureLocations owned by that vendor

 DataSurface allows GovernanceZones to define policies that constrain the data containers which can store data or a certain class of data.
+For example, only store high private data on datacontainers which support client side encryption (prevents a cloud vendor from seeing the data)

 ## Data Producers have a DataContainer